Parenting is hard. Caring for and guiding other humans is hard. For most decisions parents must make, there is no single right answer.

 - Keep the baby alive,

 Anytime you are feeling overwhelmed, check your list.
 Are you doing priorities 1 & 2?
 Then you are doing great.

-Yes, your list will expand as the baby gets older, they and you are more capable, and you are no longer in that all-consuming new-baby period, but the list still stands.
+Yes, your list will expand as the baby gets older.
+They and you will be more capable and you will have passed that all-consuming new-baby period.
+But even then, the list still stands.

 *There’s only so much I can keep up with and pop culture isn’t on the list.
 I’d never heard of Rachel Hollis – apparently she’s popular – but the library website kept suggesting her book so I checked it out.
 Full review coming soon.

 So back to the headline: You do not have to explain your parenting choices to me.

 Why am I posting this and why now?
 Because Breathing Space is starting to offer lactation support and, right now in our culture, to breastfeeding or not to breastfeeding is one of those parenting questions that seems very heavy and surrounded by judgement.

 Yes, I’m a lactation consultant.
 I’m well versed in the benefits of breastfeeding both individually and population-wide.
 I have strong opinions about what public policies and culture should be doing to make it easier for parents to breastfeed and have made it my mission to support women in doing so.
 I’m familiar with a lot of techniques in overcoming breastfeeding difficulties, but know it’s not easy or possible for every woman.

 AND, I also absolutely support your right to feed your child formula for any reason.